-10.3 Budgeting and Planning Policy
+10.3 Budgeting and Financial Planning Policy

-To ensure the effective and efficient management of the service, the Approved Provider and Coordinator shall work collaboratively together to develop effective and responsible budgetary guidelines for the ongoing operation of the service.
+To ensure the effective and efficient management of the service, the Approved Provider and Nominated Supervisor shall work collaboratively together to develop workable and responsible budgets and financial planning guidelines for the ongoing operation of the service.

-- See your service's 'Constitution' or 'Rules' or 'Memorandum and Articles of Association' or equivalent for limitations and role of approved provideror other governing body - Associations Incorporation Act, 1981, (Qld) or Corporations Act, 2001 may apply (e.g. directors' duties) to your approved provideror board or other governing body.
-Take expert advice if you are unsure of this. - Accounting Manual for Parents & Citizens' Associations (if P&C managed service) - NQS Area: 3.2.2; 6.1.2; 7.1.1, 7.1.3; 7.2.3; 7.3.1, 7.3.2. - Policies: 6.1 Space and Facilities Requirement, 6.2 Provision of Resources and Equipment, 8.3 Recruitment and Employment of Educators, 8.4 - Educator Professional Development and Learning, 10.4 - Fees, 10.17 - Strategic Planning.
+- See your service's 'Constitution' or 'Rules' or 'Memorandum and Articles of Association' or equivalent for limitations and role of management Committee or other governing body - Associations Incorporation Act, 1981, (Qld) or Corporations Act, 2001 may apply (e.g. directors' duties) to your management committee or board or other governing body.
+Take expert advice if you are unsure of this. - Accounting Manual for Parents & Citizens' Associations (if P&C managed service) - Australian Government Child Care Provider Handbook - National Quality Standard, Quality Area 7 Governance and leadership

-An annual service budget will be prepared by the Approved Provider working in consultation with the Nominated Supervisor/Coordinator to be tabled at the AGM.
+An annual service budget will be prepared by the Approved Provider working in consultation with the Nominated Supervisor and other relevant employees.
+The service budget will be tabled at the AGM.